linkedin/rest.li/src/pathspec.md

 If the schema defines more than one array or more than one map in the union, they need to have defined alias for each (see Alias usage in next section).

 ##### Alias
 Alias are used for refer to types (such as record type) that cannot be directly defined in the field due to same name conflict.
-Here is an example PDSC with name "AliasTest" in "AliasTest.pdsc"
+Here is an example PDL with name "AliasTest" in "AliasTest.pdl"
 ```pdl
 namespace com.linkedin.pegasus.examples